GildedPleb/hab-guide/src/pages/support.md

 Bitcoiners,

-Gilded Pleb here, I have been involved in Bitcoin for a long time, but with a strong preference for remaining private, so this is my semi-public debut on a new yet pseudonymous account, pleasure to make your acquaintance!
+Gilded Pleb here, I have been involved in Bitcoin for a long time, but with a strong preference for remaining a private pleb.
+This is my semi-public debut on a new pseudonymous account, pleasure to make your acquaintance!

 I have wanted to work on, in, or around Bitcoin for years now.
 However, my love of and deep respect for Bitcoin as well as my atypical background, have, for a